Do I need to be fit to lose body fat?

 If you’ve already started following a training programme you’ll be nodding your head as you read this because you’ll recognise in yourself the positive physical and mental changes I mention.
 That’s not to say you might not still have questions about your transformation journey – and if you do you can always email me at firstname.lastname@example.org or on Twitter or Instagram.

-If you’ve not yet started but desperately want to then I hope today’s email has helped.
+If you’ve not yet started but desperately want to then I hope this blog post has helped.
 All you need to do is put that fear to one side, just for one workout, and see what happens.
 I guarantee you’re going to get a nice surprise!
-Again, hit me up if you have any questions – me and the team are here to give you all the tools and tips you need to look, feel and perform at your best!
+Again, hit me up if you have any questions – I’m here to give you all the tools and tips you need to look, feel and perform at your best!

 Find your perfect fat-loss plan!